webmastersmith/pixx/README.md

 ## React

-- By default, html element is returned as a string.
-You can return a 'React' component by setting the option `returnReact: true`.
+- By default, HTML is returned as a string.
+You can return HTML as 'JSX' by setting the option `returnReact: true`.

 ## Pixx Options